Keltner Bands Technical Analysis & Keltner Bands Signals

 Ranging Markets

-In ranging markets a move that originates and starts from one Keltner band tends to go all the way to reach the other band.
+In markets that stay in a range, a move that comes from one Keltner band usually will keep going until it gets to the other band.